Monday - Interview with a Wiki Ninja

 We're continuing our Monday series, "Monday - Community Interview".
 Today it is Michael Stephenson!

-Above Michael Stephenson, Microsoft Integration MVP from the United Kingdom.
+Above is Michael Stephenson, Microsoft Integration MVP from the United Kingdom.
 I have met Michael a few times and he is very passionate about Microsoft technologies.
 Like and many other BizTalk community members he supports TechNet Wiki and contributors.

 Who are you, and what do you do?